Jikjii/Jikjii/README.md

   <br>
   🔬 I'm currently studying for a bachelor's degree in Manhattan College's Physics Department
   <br>
-  💻 I love writing code and learn anythings about it
+  💻 I love writing coding and creating applications in React and Python !
   <br>
   📚 I’m currently interested in learning how to build Sim2Real Simulations and Machine Learning Applications
   <br>